CA-APM/ca-apm-atc-custom-attributes/README.md

 ## Short Description

-This python script creates and/or updates custom attributes in CA APM Team Center from a CSV file.
+This python or perl script creates and/or updates custom attributes in CA APM Team Center from a CSV file.

 ## APM version
 Tested with APM 10.5.1.
 Will not work with APM 10.3 and lower.